How do I give a process more memory?

 For workers, you can change the heap size in the Code Studio startup panel or Persistent Query settings.
 You may also need to change other parameters by editing the "Extra JVM Arguments" field.

-For example, to raise the size to 2500 MB, update the tailer section of /etc/sysconfig/illumon to read:
+For example, to raise the direct memory size to 2500 MB for the tailer, add the following to /etc/sysconfig/deephaven/illumon.iris.hostconfig:

 If the process ran out of Java heap, your change would look something like this:

-The original (non-overridden) values can be found in /etc/sysconfig/illumon.confs/hostconfig.system.
-However, the tailer's default memory settings are located in /usr/illumon/latest/bin/start_tailer.
-You can refer to these values to determine the appropriate override values.
+Find the original (non-overridden) values in /etc/sysconfig/illumon.confs/hostconfig.system.
+However, the tailer's default memory settings are in /usr/illumon/latest/bin/start_tailer.
+Refer to these values to determine appropriate overrides.